Kingerthanu/CPP_Knapsack_Benchmark/README.md

 <h3>**The Breakdown:**</h3>

-This Program Starts With A C++ Process Which Will Benchmark 2 Differing Implementations To Solve The 0-1 Knapsack Problem:
+This Program Has 2 Main Scripts To Be Ran, Starting With A C++ Process Which Will Benchmark 2 Differing Implementations To Solve The 0-1 Knapsack Problem:
   <br>&nbsp; 1) Recursive Optimal Exhaustive Include-Exclude Algorithm: A O(2^n) Runtime Complexity Algorithm Which Checks All Subset Combinations
   <br>&nbsp; 2) Iterative Suboptimal "Standard Greedy" (Profit-Per-Weight) Heuristic: A O(n*log(n)) Runtime Complexity Heuristic Binning By Profit-Per-Weight

+Then A Python Script Which Generates Charts And Graphs Based Upon The Benchmark Results.

 The Program Is Meant To See How Varying Algorthmic Implementations Increases In Runtime Complexity And Considerations For Each Of Their Utility Depending On Domain-Knowledge.